ID Theft & Fraud Prevention

 Identity theft is illegal use of another person's identity.
 It comes in many forms such as account fraud, credit/debit card fraud, communication (phone/computer), or stealing another's social security number.

-Secure Messages - F&M Bank has a secure message systems inside its online banking program.
+- Secure Messages – F&M Bank has a secure message system inside its online banking program.
 If you have a message that needs to contain sensitive information you can send it this way, rather than a regular unsecure email.

-Time/Date Stamp - Every time you login we show the date and time of your last visit.
-If you didn't not sign on at that time then there has been unauthorized access
+- Time/Date Stamp – Every time you log in, we show the date and time of your last visit.
+If you didn't sign on at that time, there's has been unauthorized access

 Debit card department is available to serve you at 405-348-1500 If your card has been lost or stolen after normal business hours call 1-800-523-4175.

 - Check your accounts on a regular basis using our FREE INTERNET BANKING or our 24 Hour F&M Bankline.
 Report inconsistencies to F&M Bank immediately.

 - Receive eBills and pay bills online using our FREE BILL PAY.

 - Avoid having statements and notices lost in the mail or stolen from a mailbox by changing from paper statements to eSTATEMENTS and eNOTICES.

 - Do not ever share personal information, such as Social Security Numbers, account numbers, or login information via email.
 F&M will never ask for this information via email